Junkers A50 Junior: Original production

 The -ce and -ci variants were produced in the largest numbers with about 25 of each on the German civil register.
 Due to their construction, the A50 were durable aircraft and they lasted long in service.
 The last plane was used in the 1960s in Finland.
 There is one A50 preserved in Deutsches Museum in Munich and another in Helsinki airport.
-One A50 (VH-UCC, c/n3517) is in airworthy condition in Australia.
+One A50 (VH-UCC, c/n 3517) is in airworthy condition in Australia.